Bios

 Partner, Pryor Cashman

-Donald Zakarin co-chairs Pryor Cashman’s Litigation and Music Groups and the M+E Litigation Practice.
-Over the course of more than 46 years at Pryor Cashman, Don has successfully tried dozens of cases to both juries and judges around the country, including, most recently, the Ed Sheeran copyright infringement suit brought by heirs of Ed Townsend.
-For decades, Don has represented most of the major music companies, including Universal, Sony, Warner, and BMG, in litigations as well as providing guidance to many of their senior-most executives.
+Donald Zakarin co-chaired Pryor Cashman’s Litigation and Music Groups and the M+E Litigation Practice for the past 20 years and is now Chairman Emeritus.
+Over the course of more than 46 years at Pryor Cashman, Don has successfully tried dozens of cases to both juries and judges around the country, including, most recently, the Ed Sheeran copyright infringement suit brought by heirs of Ed Townsend (and successfully obtained a decision from the Second Circuit upholding an award of summary judgment in a second case against Sheeran by Structured Asset Sales).
+Don has represented most of the major music companies, including Universal, Sony, Warner, Concord, Kobalt, and BMG, in litigations as well as providing guidance to many of their senior-most executives.
+He is currently representing over 100 defendants, including virtually all recording companies and music publishers as well as dozens of recording artists and songwriters, in a sweeping copyright case claiming that virtually all reggaeton music allegedly infringes a commonplace beat used in Jamaican dancehall music.